alcatrazEscapee/mcjunitlib/README.md

 2) **Integration Testing**.
 This was heavily inspired by a video on [Minecraft's Testing System](https://www.youtube.com/watch?v=vXaWOJTCYNg&feature=youtu.be).
 And it is essentially a recreation of the core philosophy: Tests are represented as a pair of a structure (saved using a structure block), and a test method.
 The method is able to declare actions (e.g. place blocks, pull levers) to initiate the test, and use a wide range of assertions (assert blocks, fluids, tile entities meet conditions) in order to characterize test success.

+If you experience any issues using this library, or have a suggestion for how it could be improved, please submit an issue, and I will try to address any concerns raised.
+Happy testing! :)

 ## Usage

 This assumes you already have a basic Minecraft Forge mod dev `build.gradle` mod workspace set up.